 The students also learn from each other.
 The program draws a broad mix of students, from those right out of undergraduate programs to bench scientists, lawyers, medical professionals and those with MBAs.
 Their diverse experiences create a rich learning environment.
 Students are encouraged to share insights from their daily work, such as from the manufacturing process, challenges in animal studies or experiments with drug candidates.

 Read about more PharBE alumni experiences

 CURRICULUM FOR THE REAL WORLD

 Students complete a core curriculum in Basic Biosciences, choose two electives and take six credits of Departmental Seminars, which feature industry speakers from a range of biotech areas.
-Finally, students complete a capstone project, in which they develop a life cycle strategy plan for a real-life drug currently in phase 2 clinical trials.
-In the capstone project, teams of two develop a go/no-go analysis to determine whether a product has enough merit to finish drug development with the goal of being submitted for FDA review and approval.
+Finally, each student completes a capstone project, in which they develop a life cycle strategy plan for a real-life drug currently in phase 2 clinical trials.
+In the team project, teams of two or more develop a go/no-go analysis for a different drug or device to determine whether a product has enough merit to finish drug development with the goal of being submitted for FDA review and approval.

 CONVENIENT, BUT CONNECTED

 As one of the first all-online PharBE programs, UW BioE developed ways to make online learning engaging and effective, and honed them before the coronavirus pandemic struck.

 Live class discussions happen once a week in the evening, and students watch pre-recorded sessions at their convenience.
 The program uses Zoom video conferencing, so in addition to a main screen with slides, video or a whiteboard, the instructor and all students can see and hear each other via thumbnail video feeds, and use the live chat feature.
 In addition to drawing on the whiteboard and creative videos, some instructors hold live oral exams.
 All live lectures are also recorded, so students can watch the recordings as often as they like.